-3.5 On the basis of the literature review and more than 10 years experience by the BirdLife partners, the following species groups and example species are considered to be particularly sensitive, or potentially so, to wind farms (disturbance displacement, barriers to movement, collision, habitat loss or damage), although in many cases there is a lack of impact studies to date.
-Thus, they are likely to be focal species for environmental assessment:
+On the basis of the literature review, species' conservation status and more than 10 years collective experience by the BirdLife partners, the following species groups and example species are considered to be particularly sensitive, or potentially so, to wind farms (disturbance displacement, barriers to movement, collision, habitat loss or damage), although in many cases there is a lack of impact studies to date.
+Thus, they are likely to be focal species for detailed environmental assessment or the use of similar criteria in countries where this is inappropriate.
+Within the EU, if a project is likely to have a significant effect on a Natura 2000 site (as designated under the Directive on the Conservation of Natural Habitats and of Wild Flora and Fauna (92/43) or the Directive on the Conservation of Wild Birds (79/409)), then an Appropriate Assessment, as set out in Articles 6(3) and 6(4) of Directive 92/43 will also be required.